 How to Write Active and Passive English Sentences

 The first style decision is writing with a voice.
-Writers have to choose to write an
+Writers have to choose to write an active or passive English Sentence.

-active voice of a verb simply denotes the form of the verb used when the subject is the
+In an active voice, the subject of the sentence performs the action of the verb.
+The active voice of a verb simply denotes the form of the verb used when the subject is the doer of the action.

 Example: The windstorm broke the window.